usi-systems/p4benchmark/README.md

 ## Generate P4 Program and PCAP file for testing

-The following command will generate a P4 program that parses Ethernet, IP, UDP and 2 user-defined headers.
-Each header contains 4 fields and each field is 16-bit wide.
+The following command will generate a P4 program that parses Ethernet, IP, UDP and a customized header containing 4 fields and each field is 16-bit wide.

 ```
-python generate_p4_program.py --parser --headers 2 --fields 4
+python generate_p4_program.py --parser-field --fields 4
 ```

 ## Generated Files